JSimani/citySounds/README.md

 ## Features
 * Interactive map
+* Geolocation linking you to closest major city
 * Clickable city markers
 * Info window for each city containing related songs, artists, and albums
 * Spotify link for each match

+## Data Used and Collected
+* Google Maps data for the United States
+* Spotify search data for each major city
+* User's geolocation